Subfly/subfly_website/content/apps/yaba/terms-of-service.md

 - All applicable privacy and data protection regulations
 - All applicable copyright and intellectual property laws
 - Any third-party terms of service for integrated services
-- Apple's iCloud Terms of Service for CloudKit usage
+- All applicable network and data transmission regulations in your jurisdiction

-### 4.4 CloudKit Usage
+### 4.4 Server-less Synchronization Usage
-By using YABA, you agree to CloudKit synchronization and are responsible for:
+By using YABA's synchronization features, you are responsible for:
+- The security of all devices participating in synchronization
-- Your iCloud account security and management
+- Network security during data transmission
-- CloudKit data backup and recovery
+- Data backup and recovery across all devices
-- CloudKit synchronization settings
+- Synchronization settings and device management
-- Compliance with Apple's CloudKit terms
-- Managing CloudKit data after app deletion
+- Managing data on all devices after app deletion
+- Ensuring synchronization occurs only between devices you own and control

 ## 5. No Warranty